cu-ecen-aeld/assignments-3-and-later-chrisr710/assignments/assignment7/faulty-oops.md

 Below shows that the faulty module failed and the oops message.
 We see it occured in the faulty module with the faulty_write function.
+This is similar to what is discussed in the video.
+A null pointer exists at the faulty_write write function at 0x10 (10 bytes in) and the function is 32 bytes long.
+This is the same issue as described in the lectures, the purposeful dereference of a null pointer, but the function bytes are different because of the difference of hardware (the book used an x86 example).

 # echo “hello_world” > /dev/faulty